aditya0811/rate-limiting-api/README.md

 - `lastRefillTimestamp` - represents timestamp when last bucket was refilled, helps us to repopulate tokens.
 - `lastFailedTimestamp` - represents timestamp when last request was failed, as tokens were not present, helps us to avoid request till
 `lastFailedTimestamp` + `penaltyInSeconds`
-2) The `penaltyInSeconds` is a additional parameter that we are using, as part of the solution.
+2) The `penaltyInSeconds` is an additional parameter that we are using, as part of the solution.
 We initialize `lastFailedTimestamp` using this, assuming penalty happened `penaltyInSeconds` ago.
 And whenever, we check if request is allowed, we look at difference between current time and `lastFailedTimestamp`.
 If `lastFailedTimestamp` was  `penaltyInSeconds` ago, then we will consider tokens and allow the request accordingly.
 3) The project can be built using `mvn clean install` with Java 11, after `cd rate-limiting-api`.
 And the class can be run using
 `java -jar target/rate-limiting-api-1.0-SNAPSHOT.jar`.
-Here the `TokenBucket` allows 15 request within a minute, and again after a minute populates 15 tokens to be used, 1 token for each request.
-We put `Thread.sleep(60000)` not as part of solution, but to allow enough time to execute request post penalty.
-We observed request(0-index) 16th, 32nd, 48th skipped, resulting in 1 minute penalty.
+Here the `TokenBucket` allows 15 request within a minute, and again after a minute populates 15 tokens to be used, where 1 token for each request.
+We put `Thread.sleep(60000)`, which is not a part of solution, but to allow enough time to execute request post penalty.
+Here, we observed request(0-index) 16th, 32nd, 48th skipped, resulting in 1 minute penalty.
 Following is the log, where timestamp is in seconds.
 ```
 Request 0 : ----API RESPONSE----  is made at: 1730831347